TempleEight/temple-docs/TempleEight/docs/reference/templefile-spec.md

 Attribute names are alphanumeric strings starting with a lower-case letter, for example `name`, `bookingID` or `what3WordsLocation`.
 An attribute is specified by its name, a colon, its type and then any annotations, terminated by a semicolon.

-Every attribute will have a type, which will either be a [primitive type](templefile-primitives) or a reference to another service or struct.
+Every attribute will have a type, which will either be a [primitive type](templefile-primitives) or a [reference to another service or _neighbor struct_](#foreign-attributes).
-Primitive types may be parameterised.
+Primitive types may be parameterized.
 All parameters are optional, and may be given in order or by name.
 For example, a string can be specified in the following ways: